NEW: CaRMS & Electives Information Slideshows

 Mary grew up in Bancroft, ON and is passionate about nutrition, exercise and rural medicine.
 Her goal is to increase student awareness and interest in rural medicine.
 Mary absolutely loves being outside snowboarding, biking, camping, fishing and training for her next marathon.

-winning our 2019 fall photo contest!
+Congratulations to Jordana Waserman for winning our spring photo contest!

 Keeping up with the SRPC Student Committee